 Since its opening, the military court and prison at Guantánamo Bay has cost $6 billion in U.S. taxpayer money since 2002.
 Its current annual costs are $380 million.

-As Guantánamo Bay military prison nears its twentieth year, forty men currently remain imprisoned.
-All 731 Muslim men and boys who have been released from the prison were released without any charge.
+As Guantánamo Bay military prison marks its twentieth year, thirty-nine men currently remain imprisoned.
+All 732 Muslim men and boys who have been released from the prison were released without any charge.
 In total, over 98% of detainees were not charged with any crime related to the 9/11 attacks.

 The overall data demonstrates how the United States wrongfully detained hundreds of Muslim boys and men, all of whom were denied protections guaranteed under the Geneva Conventions and wider international law.
 Additionally, the nationalities of the detained boys and men exemplify the global nature of the U.S.-led “Global War on Terror.”
 The impact of the illegal imprisonment of hundreds of individuals has reverberated to all corners of the globe.
 While the majority of those imprisoned have been released, many have not been able to return to their home countries, instead having been repatriated to third countries.
 In terms of the prison itself, it remains open functioning on an annual cost of $380 million.